Gather. Grow. Go.

 Pastor Roth

-1999 – Pastor Kast retired and Pastor Roth left to take a call, leaving Pastor Eggers as the sole pastor.
+1999 – Pastor Kast retired on September 19th, and Pastor Roth left to take a call, leaving Pastor Eggers as the sole pastor.

 Pastor Thelen